Tufin/oasdiff/docs/BREAKING-CHANGES.md

 By default, changes are displayed as human-readable text with [color](#color).
 You can specify the `--format` flag to output changes in other formats: `json`, `yaml`, `githubactions` or `junit`.
 An additional format `singleline` displays each change on a single line, this can be useful to prepare [ignore files](#ignoring-specific-breaking-changes)

-### Preventing Breaking Changes
-A common way to use oasdiff is by running it as a step the CI/CD pipeline to detect changes.
-In order to prevent changes, oasdiff can be configured to return an error if changes above a certain level are found.
-- To exit with return code 1 if ERR breaking changes are found, add the `--fail-on ERR` flag.
-- To exit with return code 1 if ERR or WARN breaking changes are found, add the `--fail-on WARN` flag.
-- To exit with return code 1 if any changes are found, add the `--fail-on INFO` flag.

 ### Color
 When outputting changes to a Unix terminal, oasdiff automatically adds colors with ANSI color escape sequences.